blabla1337/skf-flask/skf/markdown/knowledge_base/244-knowledge_base--TLS_HTTPS--.md

 ## Description:

-Whenever sensitive information is being send over the application TLS must be applied in the application to prevent malicious attackers eavesdropping the network can look into and manipulate this sensitive information.
+Whenever sensitive information is being sent over the application TLS must be applied in the application to prevent malicious attackers eavesdropping the network can look into and manipulate this sensitive information.